 Habit: Zanthoxylum fagara grows as a large shrub to small tree up to 10 meters in height.
 The branches typically have hooked spines below the leaves.
 The oddly pinnate leaves are arranged alternately with 5-9 leaflets with wings along the rachis.
 The leaflets are sessile, to 2 cm in length, ovate to elliptic with a crenate leaf margin and an emarginate leaf apex.
 The leaflets produce a citrus odor when crushed.

-The dioecious actinomorphic flowers are arranged in panicles of racemes.
+Zanthoxylum fagara is dioecious.
+The incomplete, imperfect, actinomorphic flowers are arranged in panicles of racemes.
 The calyx has 4 green unfused sepals.
 The corolla has 4 unfused yellowish petals.
 In staminate flowers there are 4 unfused stamens and a non-functional ovary.
 In carpellate flowers there are no stamens and a pair of unfused superior ovaries each with a single locule.
 The fruit is a capsule at maturity with a single shiny black seed.

 Habitat: Zanthoxylum fagara grows in Dry Broadleaf Evergreen Formation- Shrublands (coppice/scrublands) particularly those that have been disturbed by humans.

-Distribution in Bahamas/Globally: Zanthoxylum fagara occurs on all island groups in the Bahamian Archipelago as well as the southern United States, the Caribbean region, and Mexico and Central America
+Distribution: Zanthoxylum fagara occurs on all island groups in the Lucayan Archipelago as well as the southern United States, the Caribbean region, and Mexico and Central America.

 Medicinal/Cultural/Economic usage: Zanthoxylum fagara is used medicinally for general strengthening teas.

 Zanthoxylum fagara has also been used in the horticultural trade as well as a sought after wood for cabinetry.